mongodb/genny/docs/setup.md

 ./run-genny install
 ```

-This command autodects and downloads the appropriate Genny toolchain, compiles Genny, creates its
+This command autodetects and downloads the appropriate Genny toolchain, compiles Genny, creates its
 virtualenv, and installs Genny to `dist/`.
 You can rerun this command
 at any time to rebuild Genny.
 If your OS isn't the supported, please let us know in
 `#workload-generation` slack or on GitHub.